zopefoundation/Zope/docs/zdgbook/ComponentsAndInterfaces.rst

   system to figure out how objects work.
 This is even worse if someone else has already wasted their time doing the same thing.

-- Developers who are new to your system may misunderstand how your object works, causing, and possibly propagating, usage errors.
+- Developers who are new to your system may misunderstand how an object works, causing, and possibly propagating, usage errors.

 - Because an object's interface is inferred from the source,